-Preserving the nationally registered 135 + year old Cork Oak, Quercus suber, was an absolute must for us – going to the lengths of x-raying the ground before excavation to ensure we had a clear plan of its root system.
-In an effort to preserve as much of the property’s original charm as possible, we also restored the original rose arbours and existing sculptures back to their former glory.
+A nationally registered 135 + year-old Quercus suber (Cork Oak) is located in the front garden.
+Preserving a tree of this maturity was an absolute must for our design and construction teams and clients.
+During the construction phase, we had the ground x-rayed before excavation to ensure we had a clear plan of its root system and that construction works wouldn’t disturb the tree.
+To preserve as much of the property’s original charm as possible, we restored the original rose arbours in the front garden and the existing sculptures throughout the garden back to their former glory.

-Outdoor entertaining was the goal for the rear garden.
-We used a very similar planting theory to the front garden by interpreting traditional old world style in a more contemporary manner, to allow a seamless flow from the old to the new.
-The garden is layered with an evergreen hedge of Prunus lusitanica providing a backdrop to the elegant pleached Hornbeams, Carpinus betulus.
+In the rear garden, the goal was outdoor entertaining.
+The talking point of this area is a 13-metre-long bench seat clad in bluestone herringbone tiles with mired edges.
+A tranquil pond surrounded by statuesque topiary was introduced to add a feeling of calmness and relaxation to the landscape.
+We followed a very similar planting palette to the front garden by interpreting traditional old-world style in a more contemporary manner, allowing for a seamless flow between the old and new.
+The garden is layered with an evergreen hedge of Prunus lustanica, providing a backdrop to the elegant pleached Carpinus betulus.
 An array of perennials in balanced tones of purple, blue, pink and red make up the foreground.

 Our clients are garden lovers and enthusiastically embraced the entire process.
 We cannot thank them enough for entrusting us with their garden.
 It is an understatement to say it was a privilege to design and construct Deepdene Forest.
 As a child, Ian used to pass by this property every day on the school bus and often wondered who lived there.
 To have the ability to design this garden and help to bring back the original grandeur of the 150-year-old garden was one of the most rewarding jobs of Ian’s life.